Implicit Langevin Algorithms for Sampling From Log-concave Densities: Implicit Langevin Algorithm (ILA)

 \subsection{Asymptotic exactness for the normal distribution}

 Among all values for $\theta$, we draw special attention to the choice $\theta = 1/2$.
 This resulting integrator, also known as the trapezoidal scheme, is known to be {\em second-order accurate} when applied to ODEs; that is, for a quadratic function $F$, iterates of the trapezoidal scheme for solving $y' = F(y)$ yield points of the {\em exact} solution \citep[\S12.4]{suli2003introduction}.
 An important consequence of this is that the global error incurred in the trapezoidal scheme is $\mathcal{O}(h^2)$ as $h \to 0$.
-Unfortunately, as a consequence of the It\^{o} calculus, this property does not hold for numerical solutions of stochastic differential equations.
-The construction of schemes with $\mathcal{O}(h^2)$ global error generally requires careful treatment of the stochastic term --- see for example \citet{anderson2009}.
-However, the notion of second-order accuracy itself carries over in a rather remarkable way.
+Unfortunately, as a consequence of the It\^{o} calculus, this property does not hold for numerical solutions of stochastic differential equations. {{The construction of second-order schemes which are exact for quadratic $f$ in finite time and exhibit $\mathcal{O}(h^2)$ global error generally require careful treatment of the stochastic term---see for example \citet{anderson2009}, or the Ozaki local linearization scheme \citep{biscay1996local}.
+However, when $\theta = 1/2$, the notion of second-order accuracy itself carries over to ILA in a rather remarkable way.}}

-The case where $f$ is a quadratic form corresponds to sampling from a (multivariate) normal distribution $\mathcal{N}(\v \mu, \Sigma)$, where
+The case where $f$ is a quadratic form corresponds to sampling from a (multivariate) normal distribution $\mathcal{N}(\v \mu, \v\Sigma)$, where

 It is easy to see that, in this particular setting, \cref{eq:overdamped_Langevin_theta_method_0} becomes explicitly solvable.
-Indeed, letting $\m Q = \Sigma^{-1}$, we see that $\nabla f(\v x) = \m Q (\v x - \v \mu)$, and so
+Indeed, letting $\m Q = \v\Sigma^{-1}$, we see that $\nabla f(\v x) = \m Q (\v x - \v \mu)$, and so

 Observe that if $\v X_0$ is chosen to be a fixed value, all of the iterates $\v X_k$ are normally distributed.
 As a consequence of L\'{e}vy continuity, the stationary distribution of the ILA, if it exists, must also be normally distributed.
 In particular, due to (\ref{eq:NormalExampleIters}), it must have mean $\v m$ and covariance $\m V$ satisfying